-- b.
-A student appealing against the progress decision of a First or Second Year Board of Examiners may consult the Executive Dean or his/her deputy in advance of submitting a formal appeal (see below). - c.
-Forms of Appeal are available from the Student Progress Team. - d.
-The main legitimate grounds for appeal are the following: - (i) extenuating circumstances of which the Board of Examiners was unaware and of which the student could not reasonably have been expected to inform the Board of Examiners in advance, of such a nature as to cause reasonable doubt as to whether the result might have been different had they not occurred. - (ii) procedural irregularities in the conduct of the Board of Examiners (including alleged administrative error) of such a nature as to cause reasonable doubt as to whether the result might have been different had they not occurred. - e.
-Other grounds will be considered on their merits. - f.
-The following are not considered legitimate grounds on which to appeal, and any appeals based exclusively on one or more of these grounds will be rejected automatically: - (i) disagreement with a mark or grade and/or appeals against the academic judgement of internal or external examiners.
-Coursework and examinations cannot be remarked, except in cases of procedural irregularities. - (ii) any provisional mark or informal assessment of the student's work by a member of staff that is not the final mark approved by the Board of Examiners. - (iii) the retrospective reporting of extenuating circumstances which a student might reasonably have been expected to disclose to the Board of Examiners before their meeting. - (iv) appeals against the judgement of the Board of Examiners in assessing the significance of extenuating circumstances, and whether and to what extent they affected academic performance. - (v) marginal failure to attain a higher class of degree. - (vi) appeals where the grounds of complaint concern the inadequacy of teaching or other arrangements during the period of study; such complaints must be raised, in writing, before the examination board meets. - g.
-Any other officer of the University who receives a formal appeal from a student concerning his/her result shall forward it to the Academic Registrar. - h.
-The Academic Registrar will acknowledge the appeal within five working days of receipt. - i.
-The Academic Registrar will refer to the Appeals Officer any appeal that meets the criteria stated above (d and e). - j.
-Any such appeal will be considered by the Appeals Officer, who may consult such persons as he/she thinks fit, including the student who has lodged the appeal, in arriving at a decision as to whether or not the appeal is well-founded. - k.
-The Appeals Officer will conduct the investigation as quickly as possible but, particularly during the summer vacation, there may be unavoidable delays.
-The Academic Registrar will write to the student within six weeks of receipt about the progress of the appeal and will let the student know when he or she can expect to receive a decision.
+- g.
+The main legitimate grounds for appeal are the following: - (i) extenuating circumstances of which the Board of Examiners was unaware and of which the student could not reasonably have been expected to inform the Board of Examiners in advance, of such a nature as to cause reasonable doubt as to whether the result might have been different had they not occurred. - (ii) procedural irregularities in the conduct of the Board of Examiners (including alleged administrative error) of such a nature as to cause reasonable doubt as to whether the result might have been different had they not occurred. - h.
+Other grounds will be considered on their merits. - i.
+The following are not considered legitimate grounds on which to appeal, and any appeals based exclusively on one or more of these grounds will be rejected automatically: - disagreement with a mark or grade and/or appeals against the academic judgement of internal or external examiners.
+Coursework and examinations cannot be remarked, except in cases of procedural irregularities.

+- (ii) any provisional mark or informal assessment of the student's work by a member of staff that is not the final mark approved by the Board of Examiners. - (iii) the retrospective reporting of extenuating circumstances which a student might reasonably have been expected to disclose to the Board of Examiners before their meeting. - (iv) appeals against the judgement of the Board of Examiners in assessing the significance of extenuating circumstances, and whether and to what extent they affected academic performance. - (v) marginal failure to attain a higher class of degree. - (vi) appeals where the grounds of complaint concern the inadequacy of teaching or other arrangements during the period of study; such complaints must be raised, in writing, before the examination board meets. - j.
+The Academic Registrar or nominee will refer to the Appeals Officer any appeal that meets the criteria stated above (g and h). - k.
+Any such appeal will be considered by the Appeals Officer, who may consult such persons as he/she thinks fit, including the student who has lodged the appeal, in arriving at a decision as to whether or not the appeal is well-founded. - I. The Appeals Officer will conduct the investigation as quickly as possible but, particularly during the summer vacation, there may be unavoidable delays.
+The Academic Registrar or nominee will write to the student within 30 days of receipt about the progress of the appeal and will let the student know when he or she can expect to receive a decision.